Jennifer Lynch (politician)

 Jennifer Lynch is an American politician serving as a member of the Montana House of Representatives for the 73rd district.
 Elected in November 2022, she assumed office on January 2, 2023.
+She is the daughter of J. D. Lynch.

 Career

-Outside of politics, Lynch is a teacher and the negotiating chairperson of the Butte Teacher’s Union.
+Outside of politics, Lynch is a teacher and the negotiating chairperson of the Butte Teachers' Union.
 She was elected to the Montana House of Representatives in November 2022 and assumed office on January 2, 2023.